beeb/beeb-li/src/lib/posts/aws-lambda-rust-docker.md

 ## The Dockerfile

 The Dockerfile below is what took me some time to research and find information about.
-In the end, some trial and error paired with the use of the GitHub search engine allowed me to find the most straightforward way to get to a working Docker image.
+In the end, some trial and error paired with the use of the GitHub search bar allowed me to find the most straightforward way to get to a working Docker image.

 ```Dockerfile